ironcore-dev/metal-operator/docs/proposals/01-firmware-update.md

 - Kubernetes API types, which represent servers' firmware state;
 - Kubernetes operator, which reconciles these API types;
-- Dedicated service, which provides API to schedule and execute firmware updates on specified servers;
-- Communication between operator and update service;

 Throughout this document, the words are used to define and the significance of particular requirements is capitalized: